null-channel/AssemblyLine/README.md

 ![brainstorm](docs/images/brainstorm.svg)

-Office hours will be held every second the third tuesday of a month, calandar link to follow in a little bit.
+Office hours will be held every first the third tuesday of a month, calandar link to follow in a little bit.

 Join the discord and stark talking all things assembly line with us!
 [discord](https://discord.gg/SaJFQ8V)